syncfusion-content/javascript-docs/js/api/ejSplitter.md

-To remove the new pane from the splitter control.
+To remove a specified pane from the splitter control.

 <table class="params">
 <thead>